There was not any lingering pain in my left thigh from yesterday’s run. So I followed my normal stretch routine.

 I decided to run without music to pace me.
 I needed the solace that comes from quiet solitude.

 In recent years, an uncomfortable number of friends from high school and college have passed away.
 As a result, I am undeniably aware of my own mortality and, more importantly, of those that I love.

 I pondered the word ‘mortality’ for a few miles while running.
 I have heard that word all of my life.
 Its meaning has continuously shifted.

 In my youth, mortality seemed so abstract.
 Even on the occasions when someone close to me passed on, ‘scarcity of days’ still had no meaning.
 Calendars had no end.

 As the years and decades passed, time has come to hold more value.
 Not only has its value increased, but the standard to measure time’s worth has changed.
 For the better, I think.

 There was a period where I raced time to advance, achieve, and acquire.
 At other times, with family and children, I marked time by events such as births and birthdays, school and sports, recitals and religious ceremonies, etc.

 Recently, after an evening professional networking event, a few of my peers and I stuck around to enjoy dinner together.
 Somewhere in the table talk, people began talking about things that each one had on his/her “bucket list.”
 Each filled their lists with what they wanted to do.
 Likewise, they spoke of the people which whom they want share or do each item.
 Always a spouse, significant other, children, brother, sister, parent, cousin, or best friend.

-For me, the list is a mix of things that I need do to unleash the music inside of me and things that I want to do for / with my children.
+For me, the list is a mix of things that I must do to unleash the music inside of me and things that I want to do for and with my children.
 There is a lot of world to see!
-A lot to do and experience!
+A lot to experience!
 A lot to share!

 Though still a little subdued, I finished my run happily remembering my friend and her last few years here.
 Gratefully, her life is a vibrant example to live and love while the day lasts.